 Dr. Cook has a Bachelor of Arts degree from Baylor University, a Master of Arts in Aging Studies from the University of North Texas, a Master of Divinity from Southern Baptist Theological Seminary, and a Doctor of Ministry from Southwestern Baptist Theological Seminary.
 Dr. Cook serves as Permanent President for the Class of 1972 at Baylor University.
 He also served as Graduating Class President for the Class of 1975 at Southern Seminary.

-His wife, Sheila, received her bachelor’s degree from Georgetown College and her master’s degree in education from the University of Louisville.
-She served as a teacher in the public school system for 18 years.
+His wife, Sheila, received her Bachelor’s degree from Georgetown College and her Master’s degree in education from the University of Louisville.
+She served as a teacher in the public school system for eighteen years.
 They have two sons, David Daniel (1983) and Mark Andrew (1986).
-David is married to Nicole Dodson Cook, and they have three children, Molly, Caleb and Gracie.
+David serves as assistant to the president for legal and external affairs/assistant professor of leadership, and Dean of Global Studies at Dallas Baptist University and is married to Nicole Dodson Cook, and they have three children, Molly, Caleb, and Gracie.
+Mark is married to Shannon Baldwin Cook and serves as an assistant professor of leadership and biblical studies at Dallas Baptist University.